-What does The One I Love mean?
+What do you think The One I Love means?

 REM: The One I Love Meaning